alyakin314/alyakin314.github.io/pages/research.md

     Link Prediction and Seeded Graph Matching.

 ### Ongoing Projects
-- Corrupted Adjacency Spectral Embedding and Valid Latent Distribution Permutation Test for Random Graphs
+- **A. Alyakin**, H. Helm, and  C. E. Priebe, Two-sample Permutation Testing for Random Dot Product Graphs of Varying Size, In Progress.